Easy to start from seed and grow easily in most climates, there are different tomato types out there for nearly every garden or desire.

-The Cherokee Purple is one of the oldest of all of the tomato plant varieties.
-It produces fruit that varies between 6 and 12 ounces in the final weight.
+The Cherokee Purple produces fruit that varies between 6 and 12 ounces in the final weight.

 The fruit is a deep purplish-pink when mature and is extremely flavorful.
-It takes an average of 90 days to mature.
+Moreover, it takes an average of 90 days to mature.

 Purchase Cherokee Purple seeds online.

-For instance, the white and chocolate colors are resistant to cracking very sweet and 1 inch in diameter.
+For instance, the ones with white and chocolate colors are resistant to cracking, very sweet, and 1 inch in diameter.
 They take 75 days to mature on average.

-The plants are all very high yield though so be careful you do not end up with an entire fridge full of cherry tomatoes.
+Moreover, the plants are all very high yield though so be careful you do not end up with an entire fridge full of goodies.

 Purchase the seeds online.

 This one is smooth and glossy.
-It is a high-quality, delicious tomato that is heat-tolerant, so if you live in a hot area, this is the one for you.
+Furthermore, it is a high-quality, delicious tomato that is heat-tolerant, so if you live in a hot area, this is the one for you.

 It takes 70 days to mature.

-Purchase Creole tomato seeds online or you can probably find creole tomato plants for sale at a local gardening store.
+Purchase Creole seeds online or you can probably find the plants for sale at a local gardening store.